tylerharter/cs320/f20/p7/README.md

 #### Q6: How common is each pairing of `admission_source_id` to `discharge_disposition_id`?

+**Note:** be sure to see the lab 14 hints about this and the next question: https://github.com/tylerharter/cs320/tree/master/f20/lab14.

 Output should be a DataFrame, like the "Question 6" one in `expected.html`.
 The index contains every unique `admission_source_id` and the columns correspond to every unique